The Podcast for

 Episode 3: Pied Piper

-Max takes us deep into the underground storage areas of the centre, where he and his team discovered rat urine trails on food tins, gnawed packaging, and a colony of hundreds of rats thriving in an open-earth mound beneath the complex.
+Max takes us deep into the underground storage areas of the centre, where he and his team discovered a colony of hundreds of rats thriving in an open-earth mound beneath the complex.
+This episode is a good reminder that food safety failures like this don’t just happen in small, back-alley eateries.

-Episode 4: How to Save the World
+Episode 4: How to save the World

-In episode four of EHO Knows, host Shane sits down with the enthusiastic and passionate Ariana Johnson to explore what makes being an Environmental Health Officer (EHO) such a unique and rewarding career—especially for younger professionals entering the field.
+In a break from the usual case-based format, Shane sits down with the enthusiastic and passionate Ariana Johnson to explore what makes being an Environmental Health Officer (EHO) such a unique and rewarding career, especially for younger professionals entering the field.
+Ariana’s energy and enthusiasm bring a fresh perspective to the profession, making it clear why so many people find it so rewarding.

-With workforce shortages and an aging profession, now is the time to spark interest in environmental health.
 Whether you’re a current EHO, a student considering career paths, or an employer looking to attract young talent, this episode is packed with insights on keeping the industry thriving for years to come.

 Episode 5: A New EHOpe

 In episode five of EHO Knows, host Shane sits down with Sarah Ainsworth, President of Environmental Health Australia (NSW), for the first of a two-part discussion on the future of environmental health.
-Too often, EHOs are told that “silence is a standing ovation”—but is that really the best way forward for the profession?

 Episode 6: Law & Order

+In episode six of EHO Knows, Shane teams up with Jason Scarborough for a deep dive into what happens when EHOs are called to testify.
 Jason, a regulatory expert, shares his insights on how EHOs can prepare for court, handle aggressive cross-examinations, and deliver credible, confident testimony.
-With real-life case studies—including one where a slam-dunk confession still resulted in a dismissed charge—this episode is a must-listen for EHOs, council managers, and anyone navigating regulatory enforcement.
+With real-life case studies, including one where a slam-dunk confession still resulted in a dismissed charge.

-Episode 6: El Presidente Strikes Back
+Episode 7: El Presidente Strikes Back

 In episode seven of EHO Knows, host Shane reunites with Sarah Ainsworth, President of Environmental Health Australia (NSW), to continue their conversation.
 As technology reshapes the way we work and live, how can environmental health professionals harness innovation to improve outcomes or how might they hinder them?